randyb/hobby-apps/src/main/java/org/randyb/alexa/readme.md

     > Jinkies: _[\*confused\*](http://randyb.org/jinkies.jpg)_

-* **Door** - Tells you when the front door was last opened.
+* **Door** - Tells me when my front door was last opened.
 Pulls the latest timestamp from a Mongo database, which gets logged to via an [IoT wifi sensor](http://supermechanical.com/twine/) attached to my front door.
     > User: Ask Jinkies about the door.

     > Alexa: The door was last opened at 4:32 pm.